-- 1.9 In coming to its conclusion regarding The Learning Programme, the Panel notes, with appreciation, the following: - The programme has clear academic framework with clearly stated aims and objectives that contribute to the achievement of the institution's mission and vision. - The curriculum provides the required range of modules and facilitates year-onyear and module-by-module progression, with suitable students' workload.
+- 1.9 In coming to its conclusion regarding The Learning Programme, the Panel notes, with appreciation, the following: - The programme aims and objectives contribute to the achievement of BIBF's mission and vision. - The curriculum provides the required range of modules with a suitable balance between theory and practice to prepare students for the field of accounting and finance. - The syllabus of the programme is well-documented with sufficient breadth and depth to support and enhance its delivery.

-- The syllabus generally meets the requirements of the disciplinary field in terms of breadth, depth, and relevance for Banking and Finance students. - A variety of teaching methods are employed by programme team including the utilization of Dealing Room in teaching Risk Analysis (BAK2102) and Money and Macroeconomics (ECO1102) modules to enhance students learning experience by exposing them to real life practices in the financial service industry. - Suitable assessment arrangements are in place to assess students' achievements, and detailed feedback is provided to students regularly. - In terms of improvement the Panel recommends that the Centre for Academic and 1.10 Executive Studies should: - expand the range of elective modules offered to students during their first two years of study at the BIBF to cater for those students who follow the Business Administration and Finance alternative - revise the Diploma in Banking and Finance programme specification document to explicitly state the three compulsory general studies modules required by the Higher Education Council - revise the content of the Quantitative Methods (QM1101) module to ensure that students are provided with sufficient quantitative concepts and numerical and statistical skills needed for the Financial Econometrics module offered at the third year of the BSc degree. - revise the intended learning outcomes to ensure that these include measurable action verbs - develop a detailed marking rubric for both the projects and the presentations, indicating what is expected at each grade level, along with detailed distribution of marks
+- The Institution has an implemented 'Teaching, Learning and Assessment Strategy' to ensure the variety of the learning methods to prepare students for their study in the final BSc year at Bangor University. - Clear procedures for students' assessment are in place along with detailed feedback which lead to improve students' academic performance. - 1.10 In terms of improvement the Panel recommends that the Centre for Academic and Executive Studies should: - expand the range of elective modules offered to students during their first two years of study at the BIBF; and revise the programme specification document to explicitly state the three compulsory general studies modules required by the HEC - revise the content of the Quantitative Methods (QM1101) module to ensure that students are provided with sufficient quantitative concepts and numerical and statistical skills needed for the Financial Econometrics module offered at the third year of the BSc degree; and move basic International Financial Reporting Standards (IFRS) statements from ACC2107 module to the Introductory Financial Accounting (ACC1101) module to divide the syllabus appropriately - revise the intended learning outcomes to include measurable action verbs - incorporate the local aspects / flavour in the modules and slides utilized from international resources where applicable - develop a detailed marking rubric for both the projects and the presentations, indicating what is expected at each grade level, along with detailed distribution of marks.